Hakogh/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-This project is about:
+This project is about
 Shell, I/O Redirection

     What do the commands head, tail, find, wc, sort, uniq, grep, tr do How to redirect standard output to a file